 - This folder has all the files related to Windows updates.

 - Open the “Download” folder, select all the files and delete all the files.

 Now again open the Command prompt window and perform the command below to Reset the network configurations that might be part of the problem.

 netsh winsock reset proxy

-And then perform command below to restart the Restart the BITS, Windows Update, and Cryptographic services that we previously stopped.
+And then perform the command below to restart the BITS, Windows Update, and Cryptographic services that we previously stopped.

 net start bits

 That’s all now close every window and restart your system.